 Discrimination May Mean Life and Death: Being a Gay Man with Lupus

 Struggling to fight bias is a common theme as a black gay man living with lupus.
 I was a shy teen, but lupus brought me out of my shell.
 Somehow being in a support group and a supportive school took me out of my shell.
-I learned to be comfortable with lupus; I became more comfortable with me.
+As I learned to be comfortable with lupus, I became more comfortable with me.
 After leaving home for college, I was certainly more comfortable identifying as gay.

 Speaking to friends about discrimination

-My friend John Teixeira also felt more comfortable away from home as a same-gender-loving man (SGL).
-John has lupus and is open about his sexuality in the men's support group, Brotherhood of the Wolf.
+My friend John also felt more comfortable away from home as a same-gender-loving man (SGL).
+John has lupus and is open about his sexuality in a men's support group.
 He told me in an interview, "We are battling a nasty disease.
 I prefer not to be secretive about my sexuality, especially in a support group setting.
 I don't want to hide who I am.
 I don't want to pretend."
-It's certainly one thing to be open to support group members and another to open up with a doctor because the doctor-patient relationship is personal.

-I used to hide my sexuality from my doctors out of fear of rejection.
-I don't hide anymore.
-When I asked John the same question, he told me the story of a doctor shaming him about his identity.
-Mike Gennari, another member of the Brotherhood of the Wolf from Staten Island, NY, said he is open about his same-sex relationship and has not been the victim of discrimination.
-Mike made a good point during our conversation: "People who want to oppress and will find any excuse to do it."
-It seems as though all 3 of us recognize that biased treatment exists in the medical community.
-Still, somehow we have the strength to be open.
-I know first hand.
+When I asked John about this, he told me the story of a doctor shaming him about his identity.
+Mike, another member of the support group, said he is open about his same-sex relationship and has not been the victim of discrimination.
+Mike made a good point during our conversation: "People who want to oppress will find any excuse to do it."

 Judgmental doctors

 In 2009, my partner took me to my family doctor.
-I had trouble speaking and occasionally troubling breathing.
+I had trouble speaking and occasionally trouble breathing.
 Once my doctor called on me, she motioned for my partner to go back to the waiting room.
 I told her in my deep and raspy voice that he was my partner.
 She blocked him and motioned me to a room.

 Once she examined me, she saw my geographic tongue.
 Assuming that I had an STI or AIDS, her hands shook, and her mouth cringed as she took samples of my patchy white tongue and red throat.
 With the face of an evil stepmother, she said, "I am going to give you an HIV test…this is a fungus."